dart-archive/www.dartlang.org/src/site/codelabs/ng2/4-buttonbadge.markdown

 * All instance variables defined in an Angular component are visible to the template for that component.

-* As you've seen, the HTML template uses `enableButton` and `enableInput` when displaying the button and input field, respectively.
+* As you've seen, the HTML template uses `enableButton` when displaying the button.

 &nbsp; {% comment %} non-breaking space required for bootstrap/markdown bogosity {% endcomment %}